agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 A user can change the values of input parameters in the fields and click the **Execute** button.
 The corresponding result is displayed below the list of rules to call.

-In OpenL Tablets Rule Services Demo Client application, a dynamic client is used.
-A dynamic client does not require generating static interface for rules and dependencies on OpenL Tablets JAR modules.
-It is an example of how to create a simple client with minimum dependencies.
+In OpenL Tablets Rule Services Demo Client application, a simple HTTP client is used.
+It is an example of how to create a simple client with zero dependencies.

 ### OpenL Tablets Demo Package as Common Deployment Pattern